Assessment and Teaching of Foundational Skills for Diverse Learners: The Students with Additional Needs Program (for schools)

 It is a skills-based assessment that draws on teachers' observations of their students' everyday behaviours in the school and classroom context.
 No specialised knowledge or training is required to draw on the SWANs resources.
 The only requirement is that the person/s completing assessments for a student must have had sufficient time to observe the student and get to know that student well.
 Clearly, it is not wise to base our programs of teaching and learning on incomplete or inadequate knowledge about our students.

 The SWANs reports describe each student's current 'readiness to learn' as they move along a pathway of increasing skill and understanding.
-Learning pathways are currently available in the foundational domains of communication, literacy, interpersonal processes, personal learning skills, and emotional self-management.
-Additional learning pathways are currently being designed and validated in an extension to the SWANs research that begins in 2015.
-This new program of research is known as the SWANS – General Capabilities study.
+Learning pathways are currently available in the domains of communication, literacy, interpersonal processes, personal learning skills, emotional self-management, digital literacy, numeracy, thinking skills and movement.

 Want to arrange access?

-If you wish to arrange access to the SWANs program for your school, you can download the SWANs Service Agreement (PDF, 133 KB).
+If you wish to arrange access to the SWANs program for your school, Please contact email@example.com.

 If your school has registered for use of the SWANs program: